 The growth of cloud adoption has many IT groups asking how they can become cloud-native organizations.
-They recognize they can’t depend on everyone to seek out knowledge on their own, nor afford inconsistent knowledge across the organization, so they resolve to develop a structured approach to making sure their employees are ready for the cloud.
+They recognize they can’t depend on everyone to seek out knowledge on their own, nor afford inconsistent expertise across the organization, so they resolve to develop a structured approach to making sure their employees are ready for the cloud.

 Unfortunately, too many companies find that their efforts fall short.
-After devoting time and money to on employee training, the organization fails to develop a critical mass of cloud knowledge.
+After devoting time and money on employee training, the organization fails to develop a critical mass of cloud knowledge.